ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

  - wait-for-indexing: Wait until all indexing activities have been completed (import only).
  - excludeexpired: Excludes expired documents created by the [expiration bundle](../../server/bundles/expiration).
  - limit: Reads at most VALUE documents/attachments.
+ - strip-replication-information: Remove all replication information from metadata (import only).
  - help: You can use the help option in order to print the built-in options documentation.

 {PANEL/}